racai-ai/pyeurovoc/README.md

 ## Credits

-Please consider citing the following [paper](https://arxiv.org/abs/2108.01139) as a thank you to the authors of the RONEC:
+Please consider citing the following [paper](https://arxiv.org/abs/2108.01139) as a thank you to the authors of the PyEuroVoc:
 ```
 Avram, Andrei-Marius, Vasile Pais, and Dan Tufis.
 "PyEuroVoc: A Tool for Multilingual Legal Document Classification with EuroVoc Descriptors." arXiv preprint arXiv:2108.01139 (2021).
 ```